Happy

 February Afternoon

-Bare trees stretch up in bright light near dormant vegetation, in chilly air, in a park, near highway traffic, beside enough room to walk, a chance to do something creative.
+Bare trees stretch up in bright light near dormant vegetation, in chilly air, in a park, near highway traffic, beside a path, and a chance to walk and do something creative with a camera.

 Auxiliary Viewfinders